GabryP91/GabryP91/README.md

 <h1 align="center">Junior Full-Stack Developer and designer 2d and 3d</h1>

 - 🌍  I'm based in Barletta (BT) Italy
-- 🧠  I'm currently learning Laravel , Vue, C# and other languages
+- 🧠  I'm currently learning Laravel , Vue, C# and other languages and Tools

 #